With that, do you want to just launch us off by reading your email?

 Aunts, uncles, grandparents, cousins, second cousins, whatever it is, right?

-I mean, it's no bloody surprise that there's a huge gap between you and people.
+I mean, it's no bloody surprise that there's a huge gap between you and people because you have seen a very terrible truth in the world, my friend.

-You have seen a very very terrible truth which is a very tough thing for a young person or really a person of any age to see, which is how little love there is around.
+You have seen a very, very terrible truth, which is a very tough thing for a young person or really a person of any age to see, which is how little love there is around.

-Cause you had friends, those friends had parents, you had extended family, dozens of adults around throughout your childhood, right?
+Because you had friends, those friends had parents, you had extended family, dozens of adults around throughout your childhood, right?

 And you were suffering in obvious silence, right?